Balance Board Exercises for Seniors: Fun Ways to Boost Coordination & Confidence!

 balance board safety techniques

 Mastering stability is like building a house—start with a strong foundation.
-I’ve seen too many folks rush into advanced moves only to realize their starting position was as stable as a flamingo on roller skates.
+I’ve seen too many people rush into advanced moves only to realize their starting position was as stable as a flamingo on roller skates.
 Let’s fix that.

 Maintaining a Solid Starting Position